Hack The Box: Cybersecurity Training

 One of these is typically an LNK (shortcut) file pointing to a legitimate executable within the archive.
 These LNK files often use double extensions to appear to be the document indicated by the malicious email.

 For example, a document might be named Doc.docx.exe but appear to be Doc.docx if the user has extensions hidden in Windows Explorer.
-When a user opens the document, the indicated executable is run instead (ATT&CK User Execution: Malicious File).
+When a user opens the document, the indicated executable is run instead (ATT&CK User Execution: Malicious File

-The group has also used .url attachments on a phishing email (ATT&CK Phishing: Spearphishing Link).
+).
 Clicking these will cause the user’s browser to visit a malicious webpage and download a malicious payload, including similar contents to the archive file used in other campaigns.

 DLL sideloading

-Mustang Panda’s preferred attack chain uses DLL Side-Loading (ATT&CK Hijack Execution Flow DLL Side-Loading) to conceal the presence of their malware.
+Mustang Panda’s preferred attack chain uses DLL Side-Loading (ATT&CK Hijack Execution Flow DLL Side-Loading

 This technique takes advantage of the order in which the Windows OS looks for a DLL when an executable attempts to load it.